Tamakichi/ttbasic_MW25616L/README.md

 ------

-﻿TOYOSHIKI Tiny BASIC for Arduino
+TOYOSHIKI Tiny BASIC for Arduino

 The code tested in Arduino Uno R3.<br>
 Use UART terminal, or temporarily use Arduino IDE serial monitor.